maexeler/i10n_hierarchy_generator/README.md

 #### Default language:
 - **@@isDefaultLanguage**

-The language file containing this annotation announces that the contents of **messages.arb** contains the translations for this language.
+The language file containing this annotation announces that it contains the translations for all languages not defined by you.

 If your default message file contains translation for the english language, add a file **messages_en.arb** and fill in the following content: